-- The initial exploration agreement with Newmont announced on September 8, 2020 was replaced and superseded by the November 22, 2021 option agreement to include all (100%) of MNML and the Con Mine property. - On September 9, 2024, the Company announced it had extended its four (4) year Con Mine Option Agreement with Newmont FN and MNML, both wholly owned subsidiaries of Newmont, to a six (6) year agreement which grants Gold Terra the option, upon meeting certain minimum requirements, to purchase MNML from Newmont FN (the "Transaction"), which includes 100% of all the assets, mineral leases, Crown mineral claims, and surface rights comprising the Con Mine, remaining infrastructures and equipment, as well as the areas immediately adjacent to the Con Mine, - Gold Terra has agreed to incur a minimum of \$8 million in exploration expenditures over a period of six years, which will include all exploration expenditures incurred to date under the initial exploration agreement. - Gold Terra has completed 31,947 metres of drilling with a total spend of approximately \$10.9 million as of end of 2023. - In 2024, 3,000 metres of drilling was completed to test the down plunge of the Campbell shear. - Gold Terra has also agreed to: - Complete a prefeasibility study with a minimum of 1.5 Moz in all mineral resource categories (40% Measured and Indicated and 60% Inferred); - Obtain all necessary regulatory approvals for the purchase and transfer of MNML's assets

-- and liabilities to Gold Terra; and - Post a cash bond to reflect the status of the Con mine reclamation plan at the time when the option is exercised.
+- The initial exploration agreement with Newmont announced on September 8, 2020 was replaced and superseded by the November 22, 2021 option agreement to include all (100%) of MNML and the Con Mine property. - On September 9, 2024, the Company announced it had extended its four (4) year Con Mine Option Agreement with Newmont FN and MNML, both wholly owned subsidiaries of Newmont, to a six (6) year agreement which grants Gold Terra the option, upon meeting certain minimum requirements, to purchase MNML from Newmont FN (the "Transaction"), which includes 100% of all the assets, mineral leases, Crown mineral claims, and surface rights comprising the Con Mine, remaining infrastructures and equipment, as well as the areas immediately adjacent to the Con Mine. - On March 10, 2025, Newmont FN provided an acknowledgement that the Company had satisfied the requirement to incur an aggregate minimum amount of \$8,000,000 in Qualifying Expenditures in Exploration Work on the Con Mine Option Property. - Gold Terra has completed 34,949 metres of drilling with a total spend of approximately \$13.6 million as of end of 2024 - Gold Terra has also agreed to: - Complete a prefeasibility study with a minimum of 1.5 Moz in all mineral resource categories; - Obtain all necessary regulatory approvals for the purchase and transfer of MNML's assets and liabilities to Gold Terra; and - Post a cash bond to reflect the status of the Con mine reclamation plan at the time when the option is exercised.